-From the longest and the oldest to the unluckiest and the most entertaining, here is our pick of the best piers to visit in Britain.
+From the longest and the oldest to the unluckiest and the most entertaining, here is our pick of the best piers to visit in Britain, with a brief look at the history of each pier.

 Blackpool Central Pier – the amusements pier